Counties of Croatia: Funding and tasks

 The counties are funded by the central government, as well as by revenue generated by county-owned businesses, county taxes and county fees.
-The county taxes include a five percent inheritance and gift tax, a motor vehicle tax, a vessel tax and an arcade game machine tax.
+The county taxes include a five per cent inheritance and gift tax, a motor vehicle tax, a vessel tax and an arcade game machine tax.
 The counties are tasked with performing general public administration services, primary and secondary education, government funded healthcare, social welfare, administration pertaining to agriculture, forestry, hunting, fisheries, mining, industry and construction, and other services to the economy at the county level, as well as road transport infrastructure management and issuing of building and location permits and other documents concerning construction in the county area excluding the area of the big city and the county seat city; the central government and local (city and municipal) governments may also perform each of those tasks at their respective levels according to the law.
 The Croatian County Association (Hrvatska zajednica županija) was established in 2003 as a framework for inter-county cooperation.

-County spending accounts for 15 percent of the total local-government spending in Croatia.
+County spending accounts for 15 per cent of the total local-government spending in Croatia.
 The balance is spent by cities and municipalities.
 Approximately one half of the total spent by the counties is channeled into their primary fields of competence – secondary and vocational education, and financing of maintenance and running costs of healthcare and social welfare institutions.
 There are instances where individual counties also provide services otherwise delegated to lower-level self-government, such as primary education and spatial planning in cases where those units could not set up those services.
-The counties are criticised for inefficient spending.
-The criticism primarily stems from the fact that the counties receive the bulk of the funds needed for specific purposes from the central government budget and thransfer them on.
+The counties are criticized for inefficient spending.
+The criticism primarily stems from the fact that the counties receive the bulk of the funds needed for specific purposes from the central government budget and transfers them on.
 This contributes to the sense of absence of responsibility of the counties for the funds.
 In turn, that leads to very little or no incentive for improvements to spending efficiency or better collection of the county-level taxes.
 After year 2000, all those considerations have contributed to an ongoing debate in Croatia on the need of consolidation or abolition of the counties in political forums.
 Opinions on the matter differ considerably.
 They range from improving efficiency while retaining the existing counties, to consolidation to obtain nine counties, and abolition of the counties in favour of establishment of an administrative division of Croatia in five regions and potentially sub-regions.